PS4 Won’t Turn On Issues | Totally Fixed By Experts

 Next to dust, heat is the number one processor killer.
 The PS4 CPU runs from 30 degrees Celsius to 50 Celsius.
 If your game console is not cooling well, then there is an issue.
 A PS4 CPU above 70 degrees Celsius is in the danger zone.
 Between 80-85 Celsius is the melting point.

-Check the heat-sink in your PS4 and make sure it is clear of dust and obstructions.
+Check the heat sink in your PS4 and make sure it is clear of dust and obstructions.
 Make sure the fan on the heat-sink is moving smoothly (3,000 rpm is average +/-.)
-If the fan and heat-sink are fine, then the thermal compound may be old and dried up.
+If the fan and heat sink is fine, then the thermal compound may be old and dried up.
 Replace the thermal compound.
 The thermal compound should be applied evenly, about one mil thick.

 Bad power supplies can create all kinds of strange voltage and amperage irregularities.
 Check the power supply with a tester to see if it is in good health.